 Genetic testing is generating increasing interest among people curious to learn more about their roots, to find out who they are.

-One option, AncestryDNA, is the #1 selling consumer DNA test, with 5 times more ethnic regions than the next leading test.
+One option, AncestryDNA, is the #1 selling consumer DNA test, with 5x more regions than other DNA tests*.

 Here, top publications weigh how AncestryDNA compares to some other tests.